 Subproperty of: E7 Activity.
 P14 carried out by (performed): E39 Actor

-Scope note: This property identifies the E39 Actor or Actors who relinquish legal ownership as the result of an E8 reality title is either transferred to or from someone, or both.
+Scope note: This property identifies the E39 Actor or Actors who relinquish legal ownership as the result of an E8 acquisition of the Amoudrouz collection by the Geneva Ethnography Museum (E8) transferred title from Heirs of Amoudrouz (E74)

 Acquisition.